Shajarehnaameh Project

 1.3.3.4.1.1.1 Anoushirvan "Shir" Khan, "Eyn-ol-Molk" "E'tezad-od-Dowleh."
 Ancestor of the Sepahbody family.
 (For descendants see Sepahbody family in these pages).
 (Also listed above under 1.3.3.1.2)

-1.3.4.2 Khadijeh Khanom, m. her cousin Esmail Khan Qajar Qovanlu, son of Amir Soleyman Khan Qajar Qovanlu, "E'tezad-ed-Dowleh" "Amir-Kabir."
+1.3.4.2 Khadijeh Khanom, 10th daughter of Fath Ali Shah, m. her cousin Esma'il Khan Qajar Qovanlou, son of Amir Soleyman Khan Qajar Qovanlou, "E'tezad-ed-Dowleh" "Amir-Kabir."
 (Also listed above under 1.3.3.2) They had nine daughters and one son:

 1.3.4.2.1 Ahmad Khan.

-1.3.4.3 Zeynab Khanom, m. her cousin Mohammad Baqer Khan (Merrikh Shah) Qajar, son of Hossein Qoli Khan Qajar Qovanlu "Koutchek," brother of Fath Ali Shah.
-Their children: (also listed below under 1.5.2.2 children of Hossein Qoli Khan Qajar Qovanlu, "Koutchek.")
+1.3.4.3 Zeynab Khanom, 11th daughter of Fath Ali Shah, m. her cousin Mohammad Baqer Khan (Merrikh Shah) Qajar, son of Hossein Qoli Khan Qajar Qovanlu "Koutchek," brother of Fath Ali Shah.
+Their children: (also listed below under 1.5.2.2 children of Hossein Qoli Khan Qajar Qovanlou, "Koutchek.")

 1.3.4.3.1 Asadollah Khan.
 His descendants?